initialzero/js-android-app/readme.txt

 - Install the Jaspersoft Android SDK for Android from http://community.jaspersoft.com/project/mobile-sdk-android Please see "Getting Started.html" included with the SDK for details.

-- Run
-  mvn clean install
-  to build JasperMobile application for Android.
+- To build JasperMobile application for Android, from the command line, run: mvn clean install

 - Deploy application on a connected devitce/emulator

 Documentation about using the Android Maven Plugin including archetypes for project creation, issues tracker, mailing list of oon thers users  and more can be found at http://code.google.com/p/maven-android-plugin/